-2020 marks the 7th Canada Best in Business Awards contest.
-This contest covers work published, broadcast and posted in the calendar year 2020.
-The 2020 Canada Best in Business Contest opens Monday, March 1 and closes on Tuesday, March 23 at 5 p.m.
-EST.
+2022 marks the 9th Canada Best in Business Awards contest.
+This contest covers work published, broadcast and posted in the 2022 calendar year.
+The contest opens Wednesday, February 8 and closes on Wednesday, March 8, at 5 p.m.
+ET.

 View last year’s Canada Best in Business Honorees.

-Before you use the new website, verify your membership on this SABEW website.
+Before you enter the contest, verify your membership on the SABEW website.
 Click on Member Only in the upper right corner of this page to log in to the member database.

-If you have questions about the Canada Best in Business contest, please email Tess McLaughlin, firstname.lastname@example.org.
+If you have questions about the contest or membership, please email Tess McLaughlin, email@example.com.

-$30 for freelancer Use the promo code Freelancer on the payment page.
+$30 for freelancer and small media (with teams of under four staff members).
+Use the promo code Freelancer on the payment page.

 Payment: Unless prior arrangements are made with SABEW, payment must be made by VISA, MasterCard, Discover or American Express through the secure Canada BIB contest system.
 Payment must be received for an entry to be judged.
 Please note: When submitting multiple entries, the contest system does allow you to leave payment until all entries have been submitted.